 - c.
 1200, from Old Norse eggja "to goad on, incite," from egg "edge" (see edge (n.)).
 The unrelated verb meaning "to pelt with (rotten) eggs" is from 1857, from egg (n.).
 Related: Egged; egging.

 - egg (n.)

-- mid-14c., egge, mostly in northern England dialect, from Old Norse egg, from Proto-Germanic *ajja(m) (cognates: Old Saxon, Middle Dutch, Dutch, Old High German, German ei, Gothic ada), probably from PIE *owyo-/*oyyo- "egg" (cognates: Old Church Slavonic aja, Russian jajco, Breton ui, Welsh wy, Greek oon, Latin ovum); possibly derived from root *awi- "bird."
+- mid-14c., egge, mostly in northern England dialect, from Old Norse egg, from Proto-Germanic *ajja(m) (source also of Old Saxon, Middle Dutch, Dutch, Old High German, German ei, Gothic ada), probably from PIE *owyo-/*oyyo- "egg" (source also of Old Church Slavonic aja, Russian jajco, Breton ui, Welsh wy, Greek oon, Latin ovum); possibly derived from root *awi- "bird."

 [Young & Rubincam] realize full well that a crew can sometimes make or break a show.
 It can do little things to ruin a program or else, by giving it its best, can really get that all-important rating.
 They are mindful of an emcee of a variety show who already has been tabbed "old egg in your face" because the crew has managed to get him in such awkward positions on the TV screen. ["Billboard," March 5, 1949]

 Eggs Benedict attested by 1898.
 The figure of speech represented in to have all (one's) eggs in one basket is attested by 1660s.
 The conundrum of the chicken (or hen) and the egg is attested from 1875.